triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 whose behavior can be influenced by the [`ONEAPI_DEVICE_SELECTOR`](EnvironmentVariables.md#oneapi_device_selector) environment variable, among others.
-Thus, to run an example on the AMD/Xilinx FPGA shown by the previous `sycl-ls`, the environment variable can be set with:
+Thus, to run an example on the AMD FPGA shown by the previous `sycl-ls`, the environment variable can be set with:
 ```bash
 >- export ONEAPI_DEVICE_SELECTOR=xrt:fpga